geoffcoutts/stringScrambler/README.md

 To get started:

-npm i stringScrambler
+npm i string-scrambler

 In your app:

-const stringScrambler = rquire('stringScrambler')
+const stringScrambler = rquire('string-scrambler')